jussi-s/currency-converter/README.md

 ## Build and run the application

 1. Build and start the backend service.
-Follow the setup starting from the Build section at the [backend README](https://github.com/jussi-s/currency-converter/blob/main/backend/README.md).

 - Open the backend directory in a terminal (`cd backend`)
 - Build the application (`npm run build`)